FireworksProject/jfdi/README.md

 automatically be downloaded and installed the first time you spin up the machine.

+All you need to do is install VirtualBox and Vagrant (make sure you also get the vagrant-vbguest plugin -- instructions below):

 ### VirtualBox
 Find the latest VirtualBox package at [www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads).
 Download and install the correct package for your platform.

 ### Vagrant
-_!important_: If you have previously installed Vagrant using the gem, that is now deprecated.
-You'll need to remove it before installing the 1.1.* series.

 You can find the installation instructions for Vagrant at [docs.vagrantup.com/v2/installation/](http://docs.vagrantup.com/v2/installation/index.html).

-__GOTCHA (Ubuntu):__ Vagrant installs itself in `/opt/vagrant/`, which is probably not on your PATH.
+__GOTCHA (Ubuntu users):__ Vagrant installs itself in `/opt/vagrant/`, which is probably not on your PATH.
 This is a problem, because you'll need to run `/opt/vagrant/bin/vagrant` instead of `vagrant` whenever you want to use it.
 You can fix this pretty simply by creating a sym link to a directory which is on your path like this:

 	sudo ln -s /opt/vagrant/bin/vagrant /usr/local/bin/vagrant

+#### Vagrant VBGuest Plugin
+Make sure you install the [vagrant-vbguest plugin](https://github.com/dotless-de/vagrant-vbguest) for vagrant, which manages the hassle of VirtualBox Guest Additions for you:

+	vagrant plugin install vagrant-vbguest

 ### Keys
 Development on the local VM, as well as deployment on the main server requires